na-mi-lo/Movie-Recommender-Project/planning/README.md

 Complete this section ahead of lab for week 3 of the project

-* We have also completed ...
+* We have completed Random Forests and KNN Implementation
-* We are stuck on ...
+* We are stuck on data visualization

 ### Requests ###
-We need advice about/help with ... (optional):
+We need advice about/help with:

 ------